|

 If you look like an easy mark, you invite the bad guys to try

-out where you are on the map advertises that you are a helpless
+figure out where you are on the map advertises that you are

-tourist.
-There are many kind souls who will see that as a sign
+a helpless tourist.
+There are many kind souls who will see that

-to come to your rescue-- and you will meet nice people that way.
+as a sign to come to your rescue-- and you will meet nice people

-But it also signals that you may have items on your person, such
+that way.
+But it also signals that you may have items on your

-as credit cards, tickets, and your passport, which would be worth
+person, such as credit cards, tickets, and your passport, which

-stealing.
-You don't want to look like a tourist because that makes
+would be worth stealing.
+You don't want to look like a tourist

 aware of your surroundings.

-you are watching what is going on around you and who might be
+if you are watching what is going on around you and who might

 be distracted.